MSIA/Ko-Matthew-Vaccine-Project/README.md

 #### 1. Machine Learning Performance Metric
 The model will be assessed using metrics suitable for classification, such as accuracy, F1-score, and recall.
 In this case recall will likely be emphasized to minimize the model missing a mental health ailment that a user may have.
 A recall of 70% required to go live with model.
 #### 2. Business Metric
 The business metric will be measured directly through the app, either through an explicit user response of the given resources such as a "useful" button, or implicit user responses such as the percentage of times a link to a given resource was clicked out of how many times a given link was provided to users.
 This will track how useful the resources we provided are to actualy users of the app.
+Ideally, more than 50% of users find the resources useful for them.
 ## Directory structure

 ```